How Good Was Shen Grad Kevin Huerter’s Debut With The Kings? - NewsBreak

 Bruins improve to 6-1; beat Stars 3-1 behind Hall, Ullmark

 BOSTON (AP) — Taylor Hall scored the tiebreaking goal late in the second period, Linus Ullmark stopped 30 shots and the Boston Bruins beat the Dallas Stars 3-1 on Tuesday night to improve to 6-1.
 It was the third straight game-winning score for Hall, who had an overtime goal to beat Minnesota on Saturday after collecting the lone tally in a shootout against Anaheim last Thursday.
 David Pastrnak added a power-play goal and an assist, and Patrice Bergeron had an empty-netter with 27 seconds to go for the Bruins, who remained unbeaten at home at 5-0 in coach Jim Montgomery’s first season running the team.
-Wyatt Johnston scored for Dallas (4-2-1), which dropped its second straight game.
-Jake Oettinger made 26 saves.
+“We haven’t won a game doing that,” said Montgomery.
+“We kind of surrendered leads, then we ended up winning in overtime or we pull away late.
+It’s nice to close out a game. ...
+Dallas pushed us, they tested us.
+I like the way we shut it down the last four minutes.”

+DETROIT (AP) — Jesper Bratt had two goals and an assist as the New Jersey Devils beat the Detroit Red Wings 6-2 on Tuesday night.
+Jack Hughes, Dawson Mercer, Yegor Sharangovich and Nico Hischier also scored for the Devils, and Ryan Graves had two assists.
+Vitek Vanecek stopped 20 shots to help the Devils rebound from a 6-3 loss at home to Washington on Monday.
+“I thought we really bounced back well from last night,” said Bratt, who extended his point streak to seven games, tying a career high.
+“We weren’t happy at all with the way we played and I felt like we really picked up the intensity as a team.
+I thought we got a good overall game from everyone out there.”
+Dominik Kubalik and Dylan Larkin scored for Detroit and Alex Nedeljkovic made 35 saves.
+The Red Wings (3-1-2) were the last remaining team without a regulation loss.

 Schenectady, NY